Rajat-Saxena/pii-anonymization/README.md

 ### Example 2
 Source text:
 > Roy is an employee at Google.
-By mistake, he ppublicly shared his email roysmith@google.com and later deleted it.
+By mistake, he publicly shared his email roysmith@google.com and later deleted it.

 Anonymized text:
 > ANONYMIZED_VALUE is an employee at ANONYMIZED_VALUE.
-By mistake, he ppublicly shared his email ANONYMIZED_VALUE and later deleted it.
+By mistake, he publicly shared his email ANONYMIZED_VALUE and later deleted it.